Direct Air Capture – A Solution to Data Centre Emissions

 How Direct Air Capture and Data Centres can Work Together

-There is a clash over who gets the biggest piece of the renewable energy pie.
+There is a tussle over who gets the biggest piece of the renewable energy pie.
 Both data centres and DAC projects rely on sustainable energy sources to reduce their environmental impact, but renewable capacity remains limited.
 This situation highlights the need for innovative approaches to balance energy distribution.

 Waste Heat from Data Centres Presents an Opportunity